danspielman/DASopt.jl/README.md

 So, we might want to run it many times, and then take the best.
 We can either tell it how many times we want it to run, or we can set a time limit.

+The advantage of running many times is that each time we start Optim from a random input, in this case the one given by the generator `randn(n)`.
+While most routines used by Optim are deterministic, starting optimizing from a different point each time will vary the results.

 ~~~julia
 val, x = optim_wrap(:max, f, ()->randn(n), mapin, t_lim=10)
 ~~~